Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Check In SharePoint Document
 -----------------------------------------
-Check-in a SharePoint document at the specified URL with the specified comment with the help of Microsoft Flow.
+Check-in a SharePoint document at the specified URL with the specified comment with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters